aarondcoleman/Fitbit.NET/README.markdown

 ### Meta

 This is an open source project in progress.
-If you're interested in getting involved and want to chat about it, please email me at aaron@smallstepslabs.com
+If you're interested in getting involved and want to chat about it, please email me at aaron@smallstepslabs.com or twitter @aarondcoleman